 - Select the Settings tab, and select Workflow Settings

 - Select Allow form submissions to be edited beneath the Editing menu.

 From the Web Portal: ProntoAdmins and Users with "Can View" access to the form can send form submissions to mobile devices to be edited.

 From the Device: If enabled on the form, mobile users can initiate edits to form submissions in the app.

 There are two places that a form submission can be sent for editing: the web portal and the mobile application.

-ProntoAdmins and ProntoUsers with Can View permissions can send the previously submitted form to the original submitter for editing using the web portal.
+ProntoAdmins and ProntoUsers with Can View permissions can send the previously submitted form for editing using the web portal.

 To send an edit request for a form submission from the web portal: